- Publisher: Milkweed Editions

 [Tuệ] Sỹ is a master of blending the body and its surroundings, making the metaphysical tangible. –Sylee Gore, Poetry Foundation

-If there’s loneliness in these poems, it’s the loneliness of a soul aware of his small place among a mysterious immensity, an immensity that includes the butterfly wing, the bending grass, the wet eyes of a love.
-And it’s the loneliness that somehow, powerfully, makes one feel less alone. —Nina MacLaughlin, Boston Globe
+If there’s loneliness in these poems it’s the loneliness of a soul aware of his small place among a mysterious immensity, and immensity that includes the butterfly wing, the bending grass, the wet eyes of a love.
+And it’s the loneliness that somehow, powerfully, makes one feel less along. —Nina MacLaughlin, Boston Globe

 THE YEARS AWAY